meacoding/techdegree-project-8/README.md

 ## What I did

 JavaScript/jQuery drives the interactivity.
 Employee data retrieved with Fetch.
-This project matches the mockup provided.
-It's for large screens only.
+Matches provided mockup.
+For large screens only.

 ## Backstory